MicrosoftDocs/memdocs/memdocs/analytics/startup-performance.md

 ## <a name="bkmk_prereq"></a> Prerequisites

 Startup performance insights are only available for:
-- Devices running version 1903 or later of Windows 10 Enterprise
+- Devices running version 1903 or later of Windows 10 Enterprise or Windows 10 Education
    - Home and Pro editions aren't currently supported.
 - The devices must be Azure AD joined or hybrid Azure AD joined.
    - Workplace joined machines aren't currently supported.